0xSero/partisia-docs/docs/smart-contracts/gas/zk-computation-gas-fees.md

 transactions is covered using BASE_SERVICE_FEES, which is set to 25,000.

 Besides this, the multiplications done during the computation must also be paid for.
-As one multiplication is one instruction the cost is 1 gas per 1000 multiplications.
+Each multiplication cost 5 gas or 5 USD cents for 1000 multiplications.

 ### ZK preprocessing fees